Bylaws of the Western Field Ornithologists’

 B. Affiliation.
 This is a committee of the Organization known as the “Western Field Ornithologists.”

 A. Endorse records of selected birds from the State of California and adjacent ocean, including, but not limited to, all such records submitted for publication to any official journal or checklist of the Western Field Ornithologists.
-“Adjacent Ocean” is herein defined as that area within the United States Fisheries Conservation Zone, which lies south of 42°N latitude (a line drawn west from the Oregon border).
-This area is within 200 nautical miles of the nearest point of land in California, except to the extent the southern boundary is truncated by areas under the jurisdiction of Mexico pursuant to international law.
+“Adjacent Ocean” is herein defined as that area within the United States Fisheries Conservation Zone where the nearest point of land is within 200 nautical miles of the California coast, except where the southern boundary is affected by areas under the jurisdiction of Mexico pursuant to international law.

 B. Permanently maintain or cause to be maintained the original bird records and all Committee votes and comments for use by future bird students.